 Sexual misconduct is a crime punishable by both civil and criminal legal action.
 Students are strongly encouraged to report misconduct to law enforcement authorities.
 Sexual misconduct is also a serious violation of the College Principles, which can be found in the College Catalog and in the Student Handbook.
 All members of the College Community are expected to become familiar with the College's standards and regulations.

-The College offers a variety of support services to the accuser in an incident of sexual misconduct.
+The College offers a variety of support services in an incident of sexual misconduct.

-(1) If the complainant chooses to file charges with law enforcement authorities, the Office of Campus Safety will assist in helping the complainant to navigate the process.
+(1) If the reporting party chooses to file charges with law enforcement authorities, the Office of Campus Safety will assist in helping the reporting party to navigate the process.
 If the allegation does not result in criminal prosecution, the College offers support in understanding the results of the criminal investigation and any decisions that have been made by the prosecuting attorney.
 Throughout this process the support of Health Services and Counseling Services will be available to the student.
 The college reserves the right to pursue judicial action through campus procedures even if the case is heard in the local court system.

-(3) If the complainant chooses not to proceed with a hearing by the Sexual Misconduct Hearing Board, the College reserves the right to proceed with a hearing on behalf of the college.
+(3) If the reporting party chooses not to proceed with a hearing by the Sexual Misconduct Hearing Board, the College reserves the right to proceed with a hearing on behalf of the college.
 Throughout this process the support of Health Services and Counseling Services will be available to the student.

 Use of these procedures does not preclude the use of other dispute resolution options, including civil and/or criminal proceedings.